AugmenTab/coinroll-python/README.md

 Once everything is set up, the tests are simple to run.

 1. From the root directory of the project, `cd` into the backend directory.
-2. Launch the virtual environment with `pipenv shell`.
-3. Run the command `pytest`.
+2. Run the command `pipenv run pytest` to run the tests.
-4. Assuming everything has been set up correctly, all 5 tests should pass as they are currently written.
+3. Assuming everything has been set up correctly, all 5 tests should pass as they are currently written.

 ## Future Improvements